 One consulting firm criticized over its contracting with rural hospitals said recently that it will donate any net income from that work to charitable groups supporting rural health care.
 (Here’s a recent GHN article on the consulting setup.)

 Duncan said Thursday that he hopes the new tax credit bill passes quickly.

 “I had never been in a rural hospital before I wrote the bill’’ last year, said Duncan, who represents a district in Atlanta’s mostly affluent northern suburbs.

 The reception by rural communities to his tax credit idea, he added, “has been tremendous.”

 A separate Senate bill on the tax credit has also been introduced.
-Sponsored by Sen. Dean Burke (R-Bainbridge), it would raise the potential amount eligible for a tax credit for an individual who is a member of a limited liability company, a shareholder of a Subchapter ‘S’ corporation, or a partner in a partnership.
+Sponsored by Sen. Dean Burke (R-Bainbridge), it would raise the potential amount eligible for a tax credit for an individual who is a member of a limited liability company, a shareholder who has been able to buy shares of a Subchapter ‘S’ corporation, or a partner in a partnership.